 The resilience of flood defences is good.
 In October, the Environment Agency’s assessment showed that over 95% of the flood defence assets it maintains in the highest risk areas were at, or above, the target condition, and in Cumbria the proportion was 97.5%.
 We have repaired all the flood defences damaged in the winter of 2015.
-We know there is more to do to help communities in Keswick and other parts of my hon.
-Friend’s constituency and across Cumbria.
+We know there is more to do to help communities in Keswick as well as other parts of Copeland and across Cumbria.
 That is why we allocated £58 million extra for flood risk management schemes.

 I am grateful for that response.
 However, £800,000 was pledged for my community in Braithwaite, which was devastated in Storm Desmond.
 Two years on, can the Minister please confirm when the work will be completed for that village?

 My hon.
 Friend is right to raise the issue of that particular village.
 I am aware that the shortlisting of options is due to be completed next month, with a target date of the end of 2019.
 I will be meeting her and her colleagues from Cumbria next week to discuss the details further.

 Hard flood defences such as the Foss barrier and whole catchment management solutions are vital for cities such as York, but it is essential that those strategies equally protect smaller communities.
 Can the Minister assure me that communities south of York will not be forgotten as we progress and continue to develop flood management schemes?

 I can certainly give my hon.
 Friend that assurance.
 The York long-term plan will use a whole catchment approach to flood risk management.
 It includes upper catchment management changes, which will be a key component in reducing risk to York and other communities downstream, including the ones to which he refers.
 I can assure him that the modelling by the Environment Agency ensures that hard flood defences in York will not impact on the communities he has mentioned.